 4. Git 📌

 Git is an open-source, free distributed version control system.
 Git enables you to take snapshots of your code, so that if you break it, you can revert to when your code was functioning.
 It's like the Delorean for code.
 It also allows you to share your code for collaboration, for multiple people to work on the same code without saving over each other’s work.
 It also allows for you to share your work, for someone else to download a copy, and to play around with it.

 When you think of Git, you might think of BitBucket, GitHub, or GitLab.
 Technically, all those products offer Git hosting as a service; providing storage to the code somewhere where many people can access—this is the underpinnings of what it means for the version controlling to be distributed.
-Git hosts also often provide a whole host of other benefits, like helper tools (a desktop GUI or web interface that visualises what’s happening in the command line, for instance), allow you to create profiles, and find new projects and collaborators.
+Git hosts also often provide a whole slew of other benefits, like helper tools (a desktop GUI or web interface that visualises what’s happening in the command line, for instance), allow you to create profiles, and find new projects and collaborators.

-Git can be accessed from a emulator, a desktop GUI, a web app, and is integrated into some code editors/IDEs (and a combination of four three).
+Git can be accessed from an emulator, a desktop GUI, a web app, and is integrated into some code editors/IDEs (and a combination of all four).
 Most developers primarily rely on accessing it through their terminal emulator, as GUIs can be limiting (and not all Git hosts offer them), but I highly recommend you try them all and see what works best for you.

 Git is without a doubt one of the most intimidating parts of being a developer.
 For visual folks, it can be hard to understand what is going on under the hood.
 Git commands are sometimes obtuse.
 Working on massive code bases with large teams can exacerbate these fears.

 Git is something that generally becomes more intuitive as you practice.
 Practice, practice, practice.
 I recommend using it on your own small projects.
 Allow yourself to make mistakes and learn how to get yourself out of them.
 OhShitGit is one of my favourite resources for when I get stuck and feel that git-sweat come on.